vinnymeller/nix-wrapper-modules/README.md

 Why use this over the other version?

-This one was designed around giving you absolute control over the _derivation_ you are wrapping from **within** the module system, and defining modules for making the experience making wrapper modules great.
+This one was designed around giving you absolute control over the _derivation_ your wrapper is creating from **within** the module system, and defining modules for making the experience making wrapper modules great.

 The other one was designed around a module system which can supply some but not all the arguments of some separate builder function designed to be called separately, which itself does not give full control over the derivation.